89luca89/distrobox/docs/usage/distrobox-generate-entry.md

 **distrobox generate-entry**

 	--help/-h:		show this message
 	--all/-a:		perform for all distroboxes
 	--delete/-d:		delete the entry
-		--root/-r:		perform for a rootful distrobox
+	--icon/-i:		specify a custom icon [/path/to/icon] (default auto) --root/-r:		perform on rootful distroboxes
-		--icon/-i:			  specify a custom icon [/path/to/icon] (default auto) --verbose/-v:		   show more verbosity
+	--verbose/-v:		show more verbosity
 	--version/-V:		show version

 # EXAMPLES